-All DE courses are the "virtual equivalent" of the in-person sections of the course.
+☐ In-person exams other (explain below) ourse Quality All DE courses are the "virtual equivalent" of the in-person sections of the course.
 (See Separate Course Approval section in this document.)
-Verify by clicking the box that your online section of the course meets the same standard of course quality as the traditional in-person class in the following areas:

-- □ Course learning outcomes and/or objectives and content have not changed. - □ Outside assignments and assessments meet the same standard of course quality. - □ Method of instruction meets the same standard of course quality. - □ Serves manageable number of students per section as determined by faculty in the department. - □ Required texts meet the same standard of course quality. - Specific expectations posted for students with respect to a minimum amount of time per week for student and homework assignments (1 unit = 3 hours of class and study time). - Specific expectations posted regarding class policies and procedures, including logging in, and completing work. - D Materials and images used in the course reflect the cultural diversity of Ohlone College students.
+Verify by clicking the box that your online section of the course meets the same standard course quality as the traditional in-person class in the following areas: □ Course learning outcomes and/or objectives and content have not changed.
+Outside assignments and assessments meet the same standard of course quality.
+Method of instruction meets the same standard of course quality.
+Serves manageable number of students per section as determined by faculty in the department.
+Required texts meet the same standard of course quality.
+Specific expectations posted for students with respect to a minimum amount of time per week for Specific expectations posted for students with respect to a minimum amount of time per week for student and homework assignments (1 unit = 3 hours of class and study time).
+Specific expectations posted regarding class policies and procedures, including logging in, and completing work. □ Materials and images used in the course reflect the cultural diversity of Ohlone College students. ocus on Equity Please provide a few examples of what you have done in this online course to include a focus on equity iterms of equitable practices and policies.
+Select all that apply. ☐ Evaluation of syllabus language to identify deficit mindset; ☐ Evaluation of course policies to identify deficit mindset and barriers; ☐ Include articles, works of art and other educational content written by people of color; ☐ Allow students to tell their stories and share different perspectives and beliefs; ☐ Set discussion standards that promote equity of voice and support students listening to one another with compassion, empathy, and respect; ☐ Include images of diverse peoples and environments ☐ Other (describe below)